 I’ve mentioned my cream cheese based sugar cookie recipe.
 I also have a chocolate roll out cookie recipe that I ice with this egg white royal icing.
 And of course, my olive oil gingerbread cookies are always screaming to be decorated, too!
 You can also make decorated shortbread cookies!

-You can use royal to decorate any cookie you want, whether it’s homemade or store bought.
+You can use this icing to decorate any cookie you want, whether it’s homemade or store bought.
 It’s perfect for the holidays and any other celebrations you can dream of.
 It’s even perfect to decorate simple Oreos, like my Raisin Spider Oreos!

 What is the best icing for piping?